Unit 2 Ferry Wharf

 - Senior Manager – another grade that hasn’t seen activity over the past 3 months.
 One which could potentially be the rise in internal promotions (see interim).

 - Assistant Manager – with the differentiation of job titles in mind, recruitment has stayed strong at this level.
-A surprising statistic what with the required size of the indirect tax team needed to accommodate such a position.
-30.8% of the UK & Ireland come in at this level, whereas a staggering 44.4% are represented from the BENELUX region.
+This a surprising statistic what with the required size of the indirect tax team needed to accommodate such a position.
+30.8% of the UK & Ireland come in at this level, whereas a staggering 44.4% are represented by the BENELUX region.

 - Analyst / Senior Analyst – contrary to the trend of 2018, there’s been a significant decrease in the demand (a combined 4 positions across both regions).
 For many smaller companies, the sort of responsibilities that are aligned with this level can often be outsourced to external compliance providers.